groot-0320/rsschool-cv/cv.md

 ## About Myself:

-I started my IT career as a system administrator.
+I started my IT career as a network systems administrator.<br/>
 Designed, implemented and maintained corporate network data systems.
-Then I got interested in web development.
+Then I got interested in web development.<br/>
 I used to work as a back-end developer, but then I realized that I was more interested in front-end development.